uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 There are some cases where an identifier scheme owner manages identifiers at a coarse granularity by issuing globally unique prefixes but allows the subject to manage more fine grained identifiers themselves.
 For example

-* GS1 maintains GTIN product identifiers in a single global register but management of SGTIN (serialised items) is left to the owner of the GTIN.
+* A product register maintains product identifiers in a single global register but management of serialised items is left to the owner of the GTIN.
 * IATA issues 3 character carrier identifiers but allows each carrier to add the 7 digit suffix for each cargo consignment to make a globally unique 11 digit consignment number.
 * Australian government manages 8 alpha-numeric character farm identifications codes such as `QDBH0132` and allows each farmer to add a unique suffix to identify each unique livestock animal born on the farm.
 * and many more examples exist.